nicolaslopezj/s3-static-proxy/README.md

 # S3 Static Proxy

-Add SEO to create react app's by using prerender.io.
+Server side rendering solution for create react apps.

 This is a express app that connects to a S3 bucket and returns the index.html file, and make the client fetch other files directly from S3.
 If the requester is a scrapper it returns